What is a Town Hall Meeting?

 - Do: Ask a question about a political action.

-- Asking about an action, for example: “What have you done and what will you do to strengthen environmental regulations?” can help you get a specific and unscripted answer from your Member.
+- Asking about an action, for example: “What have you done and what will you do to support solutions to the climate crisis?” can help you get a specific and unscripted answer from your Member.

 - For further suggestions, please contact your IPL state affiliate.

-- Be Seen!
-We’ve created several posters that you can print out to further the message of care for Creation
+- Be Seen — even online!
+We’ve created several posters that you can print out to further the message of care for Creation.

 During the Town Hall Meeting